This article is no longer maintained, so its content might be out of date.

 Firefox will prompt you for your password.

 If you tell Firefox to remember your password, it will be saved in the same manner as passwords for any other website.
-See Password manager - Remember, delete and change saved passwords in Firefox.
+See Password Manager - Remember, delete, change and import saved passwords in Firefox.